 For river services, all piers are wheelchair accessible, with step-free access from pier to boat, but passengers should consult individual operators about the level of accessibility on board their boats.

-Launched in 2010, Barclays Cycle Hire is an excellent way of getting around for those who are able to cycle, have a credit or debit card and are over the age of 14 (or 18 to hire independently).
+Launched in 2010, London's cycle hire scheme (tfl.gov.uk/modes/cycling/santander-cycles) is an good way of getting around for those who are able to cycle, have a credit or debit card and are over the age of 14 (or 18 to hire independently).
 Hundreds of docking stations supplying thousands of the three-speed public-use bikes are dotted around London.
 The pricing structure encourages short journeys.

-London is generally well provided with disabled loos, from fast food outlets, to shopping centres, cinemas and public conveniences.
-Use the search engine on Inclusive London to find one.
+London is generally well provided with disabled loos, from fast food outlets to shopping centres, cinemas and public conveniences.
+Use the search engine on Inclusive London (inclusivelondon.com) to find one.

-- Inclusive London: a comprehensive website detailing Olympic venues and other sites around London with icons indicating provisions made for each listing, including guide dog accessibility, wheelchair access, disabled lift provision, facilities for the partially sighted or blind.
+- Inclusive London (inclusivelondon.com) Comprehensive website detailing sites around London with icons indicating provisions made for each listing, including guide dog accessibility, wheelchair access, accessible lift provision and facilities for the partially sighted or blind.

 - Transport For All (transportforall.org.uk).
 Information about accessible travel across the capital.